Evolveum/connector-scimrest/docs/rest/steps/90-custom-search-implementation.md

   * Available properties & methods:
     * `requestFilter` - a filter, which should be interpreted by this custom
     * `resultHandler` - result handler which should be used to report final found objects of the object class this search handler is implemented for.
-    * `objectClass(className)` - returns an `ObjectClassHandler` for specified `className`, which allows us to perform searches for objects of that particular object class.
+    * `objectClass(className)` - returns an `ObjectClassScripting` for specified `className`, which allows us to perform searches for objects of that particular object class.
-    * `filter(attributeName)` - returns a fluent builder for filters for current object class this implementation is tied to.
+    * `attributeFilter(protocolName)` - returns a fluent builder for filters for current object class this implementation is tied to.
+The `protocolName` is the name of the attribute as defined in the protocol.

-### `ObjectClassHandler`
+### `ObjectClassScripting`

 Provides an access to existing implementation of the Object Class support.

 Available methods are:

-* `searchAll()` - Searches for all objects of this class without any specific filter.
+* `search()` - Searches for all objects of this class without any specific filter.
    * returns a collection of objects.

 * `search(filter)` - Searches for objects of this class which matches specified filter
    * returns a collection of objects which matches the filter.

 * `search(filter, resultHandler)` - Searches for objects of this class and reports the results to the specified result handler.